-Russia launches pre-dawn air raid on Kyiv, killing at least 1; Moscow attacked by drones
+Russia says drones damage Moscow buildings in pre-dawn attack, blames Ukraine

 On that day, Russian forces fired 11 ballistic and cruise missiles at Kyiv at about 11:30 a.m., according to Ukraine’s chief of staff, Valerii Zaluzhnyi.
 All of them were shot down, he said.

-Debris from the intercepted missiles fell in Kyiv’s central and northern districts during the morning, landing in the middle of traffic on a city road and also starting a fire on the roof of a building, the Kyiv military administration said.
+Debris from intercepted missiles fell in Kyiv’s central and northern districts during the morning, landing in the middle of traffic on a city road and also starting a fire on the roof of a building, the Kyiv military administration said.
 At least one civilian was reported hurt.

 The Russian Defense Ministry said it launched a series of strikes early Monday targeting Ukrainian air bases with precision long-range air-launched missiles.
-The strikes destroyed command posts, radars, aircraft and ammunition stockpiles, it claimed.
-It didn’t say anything about hitting cities or other civilian areas.
+It claimed the strikes destroyed command posts, radars, aircraft and ammunition stockpiles, but didn’t say anything about hitting cities or other civilian areas.

 Associated Press writer Vasilisa Stepanenko in Kyiv, Ukraine, and David Rising in Bangkok contributed to this report.
-Kozlowska reported from London.
+Kozlowska reported from Tallinn, Estonia.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine